LordED3/LordED3.github.io/_posts/2025-04-21-Multi-Branch-NAT-Juniper.md

 ## Overview

-This project builds a simulated multi-branch enterprise network using Juniper vSRX routers and firewalls.
-A central HQ connects to two remote branches (Branch A and Branch B) via point-to-point links, with the HQ providing centralized internet access through NAT.
-Dynamic routing is achieved using OSPF to ensure seamless communication across all sites.
+This project simulates a multi-branch enterprise network using Juniper vSRX routers and firewalls.
+The topology includes a central HQ connected to two remote branches (Branch A and Branch B) via point-to-point links, with the HQ serving as the centralized gateway for internet access through NAT.
+Dynamic routing is configured using OSPF to enable seamless communication across all sites.

-The lab focuses on key enterprise networking concepts, including dynamic routing, NAT/PAT and inter-VLAN routing.
+I approached this lab as an experiment to see whether multiple branches and vlans could be successfully NATed through a single WAN interface on the SRX platform.
+Beyond getting it to work, my goal was to deepen my understanding of how JunOS manages security zones, routing instances, and NAT policies in a multi-tenant or segmented network design.

 ## Project Objectives